ddella/WebSocket/README.md

 The WebSocket server runs on Python.
 I built a Python Docker container based on Alpine Linux 3.15.
 The image is only 55.6MB.
 When building the image, only the package `websockets` version 10.2 is required.

 I still like to have a `requirements.txt` file to get the package(s) when building a Python container.
-If you want more Python packages, just add them on a separate line.
+If you want more Python packages, just add them at the end of the file.

 ```txt
 websockets==10.2